- What data does the air purifier measure? (PM 2.5, PM 1, PM 10, TVOC, humidity, temperature)

 Depending on the model purchased, you might have one or more sensors than what is described below.

-As a standard, the WELL AX7/AX5 series air purifier comes with an advanced laser PM sensor (Particulate Matter).
+As a standard, the WELL AX7/AX5 series and PURE 7000 series air purifiers come with an advanced laser PM sensor (Particulate Matter).
 This sensor can measure the following: PM10, PM2.5 and PM1.

 PM 2.5 are inhalable fine particles 2.5 μm (micrometre) or less in diameter that are potentially small enough to penetrate the bloodstream and impair immune response.
 PM 2.5 may include combustion particles, organic compounds and metal emissions.